nutanixdev/calm-dsl-lab-devmktg/index.rst

 To successfully complete this app lab, you will need the following things.

-- A laptop or PC capable of running an Ubuntu Linux 20.04 VM (see next point).  **Please note - you are welcome to use an alternative Linux distribution (e.g. CentOS), although the instructions for things like like package installation will make use of apt-get vs yum.
-These instructions will only be usable in Debian/Ubuntu-based distributions.**
+- A laptop or PC capable of running an Ubuntu Linux 20.04 VM (see next point).  **Please note - you are welcome to use an alternative Linux distribution (e.g. CentOS), although the instructions for certain steps will need to be adjusted.
+For example, CentOS makes use of "yum" for package installation, vs. "apt-get" on Ubuntu/Debian-based distributions.**
 - An Ubuntu Linux 20.04 VM (Server or Desktop).
 Because of the advanced nature of this lab, the deployment of an Ubuntu VM is not covered in this content.
 A complete guide for deploying Ubuntu Linux 20.04 on VirtualBox is available at `WikiHow<https://www.wikihow.com/Install-Ubuntu-on-VirtualBox>`_.
 - An internet connection for installing required software
 - A connection to a Prism Central instance running Nutanix Calm 2.9.7 or later